 Women in STEM

-The Department of Molecular Sciences in the Faculty of Science and Engineering has an enviable representation of academic women at senior levels (with 46% at professor and associate professor level), which is significantly higher than the Australian universities average (see 2013 and 2014 data from Universities Australia).
+The Department of Molecular Sciences in the Faculty of Science and Engineering has an enviable representation of academic women at senior levels (with 46% at professor and associate professor level), which is significantly higher than the Australian universities average (see 2016 data from Universities Australia).

 Science in Australia Gender Equity (SAGE) is national program run by the Australian Academy of Science (AAS) in partnership with the Academy of Technology and Engineering (ATSE), which promotes gender equity and gender diversity in science, technology, engineering, mathematics and medicine (STEMM).